Ova and Parasites Complete

 Clinical Utility

-The Ova and Parasites test has limited clinical utility in the Beaumont Health patient population.
+The Ova and Parasites test has limited clinical utility in the Corewell Health patient population.
 Instead, providers are encouraged to order the Giardia/Cryptosporidium Antigen Screen that detects Giardia duodenalis and Cryptosporidium spp. antigens, which are the most common parasites found in patients with acute diarrhea in the United States.

 If Ova and Parasite testing is warranted, this test can aid in the detection and identification of protozoa, eggs, larvae, and adult helminths (worms) or segments (proglottids) of tapeworms.